Bfaschat/React-PDF-and-Next.js/README.md

-# React-PDF and Next.js Example
+# React-PDF and Next.js On Vercel.com

 This project demonstrates how to integrate `react-pdf` with `Next.js` to display and download PDF files.
 It uses React hooks and the `react-pdf` library to handle PDF rendering and interactions.